How to Do a Quitclaim Deed in Georgia

 Get Exceptional Returns on Tax Lien Certificates

 Tax lien certificates pay outrageous interest rates.
-I have seen rates as low as 8% in Oklahoma, however, today I believe the lowest rate currently on a tax lien certificate is in Long Island New York, Suffolk and Nassau counties.
-Each pay 12% annualized interest.
+I have seen rates as low as 8% in Oklahoma, However, today, I believe the lowest rate currently on a tax lien certificate is in Long Island, New York, Suffolk, and Nassau counties.
+Each pays 12% annualized interest.

 The highest interest I’ve experienced was a few years ago in Michigan, which paid 50% on a tax lien at the time.